The Non-Compete Ban: Opportunities and Challenges Ahead

 Non-compete agreements prevent employees from joining or starting a competing business within a specific geographical area and timeframe after leaving an employer.
 The primary goal of a non-compete clause is to safeguard sensitive client information, such as unique treatment methods or valuable business strategies, that competitors could use if an employee were to leave.

 The FTC’s proposed rule seeks to ban existing and future non-compete agreements across most employees, except senior executives.
-So, while the ban nullifies nearly all non-compete agreements, senior executives in “policy-making positions” with annual earnings over $151,164 will comply with the current non-compete contracts.
+So, while the ban nullifies nearly all non-compete agreements, senior executives in “policy-making positions” with annual earnings exceeding $151,164 will be exempt from the current non-compete contracts.
 Nevertheless, they would be exempt from any future non-competes.

 The FTC’s non-compete ban was set to take effect on September 4, 2024.
-However, fortunately or unfortunately, on August 20, 2024, the U.S. District Court for the Northern District of Texas blocked the FTC’s rule, preventing it from taking effect or being enforced for now.
+However, on August 20, 2024, the U.S. District Court for the Northern District of Texas blocked the rule, preventing it from taking effect or being enforced.
+The FTC subsequently dismissed its appeal on September 5, 2025.

 How Will It Impact Employees?